 The Alvey Reel factory was in Macquarie Street, St Lucia as late as 1973.
 It was a fishing reel factory which employed a lot of workers and had been established there in 1920.
 After the 1974 floods Charles Alvey & Son moved their factory to Ipswich and they are still going strong even though there were reports of them shutting down; I was told the Alvey family have been bought out.
 Charles Alvey’s grand-daughter used to work in a legal firm in Toowong at John Walker and Co Solicitors.
 Her grandmother lived at 160 Macquarie street in the house next to where the factory was.

-During the early 1970s I lived on a boat ( the ‘MV Careel‘) on the river nearby and people in a share house in Austral Street St Lucia (not far from Macquarie Street) took up a petition and ran a court case against the very first ‘high-rise’ development on the waterfront at St Lucia.
+During the early 1970s I lived on a boat ( the ‘MV Careel‘) on the river.
+Nearby people in a share house in Austral Street St Lucia (not far from Macquarie Street) took up a petition and ran a court case against the very first ‘high-rise’ development on the waterfront at St Lucia.
 The development was proposed to be 8 stories.
 The Austral Street mob (Andrew Herrington was the main petitioner) won in the Land court!

 But look at the St Lucia waterfront now, wall-to-wall high rise.
 Nowadays an old comrade from the street marches (1977-1979) has taken up the fight against the demolition of the house and fig tree at #160 Macquarie Street.